Global envelope tests for spatial processes: Other functional depth orderings

 Obviously, both the extreme rank lengths and counts refine the ordering given by the most extreme ranks, $R_i = \min_{r\in I} R_i^*(r)$ or $R_i = \min_{r\in I_\fin} R_i^*(r)$, and it holds that

 The converse is not true.

 Since the rank lengths $L_{ik}$ are continuous, they define a strict ordering of the functions $T_i$.
-Thus, the $p$-value, $p_\Lgf$, is obtained in an analogous manner to Eq.\ \eqref{eq:p-value general}, and the corresponding significance test at the level $\alpha$,
+Thus, the $p$-value, $p_\Lgf$, is obtained in an analogous manner to \eqref{eq:p-value general}, and the corresponding significance test at the nominal level $\alpha$,

-has the correct size, according to Lemma \ref{lemma:funcstat_test}.
+has the correct level, according to Lemma \ref{lemma:funcstat_test}.
 Ties may occur for the discretized version of the rank lengths, i.e.,\ for the rank counts $\Nvec_i$.
 However, the ties in $\Nvec_i$ are also very unlikely if the set $I_\fin$ is not very small.
 If ties occur, they can be broken by randomization.
-Thus, in practice, the Monte Carlo $p$-value $p_\Ngf$ is also obtained in an analogous manner to Eq.\ \eqref{eq:p-value general}.
+Thus, in practice, the Monte Carlo $p$-value $p_\Ngf$ is also obtained in an analogous manner to \eqref{eq:p-value general}.
 Furthermore,

 The following trivial Proposition \ref{prop:goldfirst breaks ties} suggests that the $p$-values obtained by rank count ordering may be used as a refinement of the $p$-interval of the rank envelope test based on the extreme ranks $R_i$.